Weave Code

 internachi/modular

-A lightweight module system for Laravel apps using Composer path repositories and Laravel package discovery.
-Create self-contained modules in an app-modules/ directory, following standard Laravel package conventions with minimal extra tooling.
+A lightweight module system for Laravel using Composer path repositories and Laravel package discovery.
+Organize large apps by placing self-contained “modules” in an app-modules/ directory, following standard Laravel package conventions with minimal extra tooling.

 View on GitHub